Curt Michel

 Frank Curtis "Curt" Michel (June 5, 1934 – February 26, 2015) was an American astrophysicist; a professor of astrophysics at Rice University in Houston, Texas; a United States Air Force pilot; and a NASA astronaut.

 Personal life

 Michel was born June 5, 1934, to parents to Frank and Viola Michel.
 He was married to Bonnie Hausman, a web technical specialist.
-They had two children.
+He had two children, Alice and Jeff with his first wife Beverly, who preceded him in death, and three grandchildren.
 His hobbies were photography, tennis, handball, and baseball.
 Michel died at the age of 80 on February 26, 2015.
 He was buried with full military honors at the Houston National Cemetery.

 Education

 Michel graduated from C. K. McClatchy High School, located at Sacramento, California, in 1951.
 In 1955, he received a Bachelor of Science degree with honors in physics, and in 1962 he received a doctorate in physics, both from the California Institute of Technology.
 His thesis was "Beta Spectra of the Mass 12 Nuclei" and his dissertation advisor was Thomas Lauritsen.
 Nobel laureate William Alfred Fowler also served on his committee.

 While on the faculty of Rice University, Michel oversaw the dissertations of Jerry Modisette, Robert LaQuey, Robert Manka, Cliff Morris, Michael Pelizzari, Jürgen Krause-Polstorff, James Sokolowski, and Steven Sturner.